 Fighting has typically been looked upon as crass or undignified.
-The one who fights was considered a brute who didn’t have the class to settle things as gentlemen.
+The one who fights is often considered a brute who didn’t have the class to settle differences as a gentleman.

 Today, fighting is a major enterprise for entertainment.
 MMA, boxing, Sumo, the list goes on for venues that cater to the aggression in people.
 The fight the Bible refers to is a much different kind of battle, it is a battle for the souls of mankind.

-To withstand a battle in the ring or octagon, one must train and prepare their body.
-The one who prepares the most is the one with the advantage.
-So it is in the Kingdom of God, to be able to engage the battle victoriously, we must prepare.
+To withstand a battle in the ring or octagon, one must train and prepare the body.
+The one who prepares the best is the one with the advantage.
+In the Kingdom of God, if we are to engage the battle victoriously, we must recognize what lies before us and prepare.

 1 Timothy 4:7-8 “But reject profane and old wives’ fables, and exercise yourself toward godliness.
 For bodily exercise profits a little, but godliness is profitable for all things, having promise of the life that now is and of that which is to come.”

-The term godliness reflects someone’s inner response to the things of God which shows itself in godly piety (reverence).
+Godliness is a portrayal of someone’s inner response to God’s revelation in reverence.
 Ultimately, this is manifested as a change of heart in the one being led by the Spirit of God.
-We are not just immediately changed into the image of God upon salvation, it takes effort to train ourselves in these characters of growth and maturity.
-As our heart’s are changed, our character is changed as well.
-What people see in us is a greater reflection of Jesus, who has invested His Spirit within us.
+We are not just immediately changed into the image of God upon salvation, it takes effort to train ourselves in the attributes of growth and maturity.
+As our heart’s change, our character is changed as well.

-Philippians 2:12-13 “Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; 13for it is God who works in you both to will and to do for His good pleasure.
+Philippians 2:12-13 “Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; for it is God who works in you both to will and to do for His good pleasure.”

 The more a believer understands the magnitude of God’s love, the more that believer wants to love Him back.
-The love of God compels us.
+The love of God is compelling.

 Ultimately, everything we do, we do for Him.
 All that we live for is found in Him.
 Jesus is the source of all joy, hope, peace, happiness, fulfillment and in Him is our future.
 When we beat our bodies into submission, we do it out of love for God.
-His love is perfect and the best way to express this love to others, who live in hopelessness, is to express it as perfectly as we can.
+His love is perfect and the best way to express this love to others is to express it as Christ revealed it Himself.

 How do we strive for perfection in an imperfect world?